 Rinse and Repeat

 It’s easy to see why Jiro still works as hard as he does (even now, approaching age 90), from 5AM to 10PM each day, repeating many of the same tasks day over day.
-Simply, he is devoted to his craft, and through endless execution, his craft has come to define who Jiro is.
+Simply, he is devoted to his craft.
+Through endless execution, his craft has come to define who Jiro is.
 If Jiro were to retire, he’d be, “bored to death.”